Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 ) and set it as post

-in our page data.
+in your page data.

-We've rendered the post
+You have rendered the post

-package, which takes Sanity's Portable Text format and renders it as a Vue component.
+↗ package, which takes Sanity's Portable Text ↗ format and renders it as a Vue component.

-First, install the NPM package:
+First, install the npm package:

-Once the package is installed, create plugins/sanity-blocks.js
+After the package is installed, create plugins/sanity-blocks.js

 , which will import the component and register it as the Vue component block-content